 Diplomas will say that you have earned a B.A. or B.S. from the College in which you are enrolled and the title of your major will be listed.
-An individualized major in International Relations, for example, would be listed on the diploma as “Individualized: International Relations.”
+An individualized major in Global Studies, for example, would be listed on the diploma as “Individualized: Global Studies.”
 This is also true of the transcript.
 [Return to top]

 Many things!
 Employers and graduate schools look for particular skills and qualities: